GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

     * TestValidCardBackToFrontWithNumber: Test cardBackToFront to ensure valid card as stored in database is properly converted to struct used for converting to JSON
     * TestValidCardBackToFrontWithoutNumber: Test cardBackToFront to ensure valid card as stored in database is properly converted to struct for converting to JSON while hiding card number.
     * TestInvalidUserBackToFrontWithoutNumber: Sanity check for cardBackToFront to ensure invalid data is handled properly.
+    * TestCompleteData: Test checkUserInfo to ensure it returns true when passed complete data
+    * TestIncompleteData: Test checkUserInfo to ensure it returns false when passed incomplete data
 * serverAndDatabase_test.go: These tests test the functionality of the database.
   * From Sprint 3:
     * TestValidGetUserExistsPassword: Tests that a user exists for a given valid username and password combination and that the correct user information is returned.
     * TestInvaldGetUserExistsPassword: Tests that a user does not exist for a given invalid username and password combination.
     * TestValidNewGetUserInformation: Tests that getting user information by username with a valid username gets the correct user from the database.
     * TestInvalidNewGetUserInformation: Tests that getting user information by username with a non-existent username causes an error to be thrown by the database.
+    * TestValidGetUserID: Tests that getting a user id with a valid username returns the correct user id (via getUserID)
+    * TestInvalidGetUserID: Tests that getter a user id with an invalid username returns an error (via getUserID)
+    * TestValidGetCardsFromUser: Tests that cards are gotten (using databaseGetCardsFromUser) when a valid username is supplied
+    * TestInvalidGetCardsFromUser: Tests that an error is gotten when an invalid username is supplied to databaseGetCardsFromUser
+    * TestValidBcryptPassword: Tests that HashPassword and CheckPassword work together correctly
+    * TestInvalidBcryptPassword: Tests that HashPassword works correctly.
+    * TestComparePasswordAndHash: Tests that CheckPassword correctly checks hashes to be equal.
   * From Sprint 2:
     * TestCreateWithAlreadyTakenEmail: Test that emails cannot be duplicated
     * TestCreateWithAlreadyTakenUsername: Test that usernames cannot be duplicated